 Breakfast, General Session, Florida Chamber of Commerce Board of Governors Annual Meeting and Lunch l 7:30 a.m. – 2:00 p.m.

 Official Welcome & Opening Remarks

-–Todd Powell, VP, Weyerhaeuser; Chair, Florida Chamber Foundation
+–Todd Powell, VP for Real Estate Development, Weyerhaeuser; Chair, Florida Chamber Foundation

 Three Former Speakers of the House on Why Leadership Matters